 - The beekeeper can stand and effectively treat from any position

 - The flame and heat are away from the beekeeper, flying bees and ground vegetation

 The entrance evaporator will work with hives lacking the vent holes.
 In theory, it should distribute the oxalic fumes more effectively than the vent evaporator.
 But I haven’t noticed any difference in practice.
 It should be more effective when the bees are clustered.
 If I were treating when the bees aren’t flying, the entrance evaporator is my choice.

 An electric evaporator has some advantages over one heated by a torch.
 They are faster, as no cooling time is required between hives.
 And all the heat/vaporization occurs inside the hive and away from the beekeeper.
 There are no matches or open flames, an important factor when the fire danger is high.
 The only disadvantage I’ve found is that they can’t be used in a hive with a migratory bottom.
 They are just too fat.

 Heilyser, a Canadian company, offers several different models.
-If I had lots of hives to treat, I would strongly recommend using their electric model.
+If I had hives to treat, I would strongly recommend using their electric model.
 These folks make a great product and provide great service/support.
 I originally bought an evaporator from them.
 It was a fine piece of machine work, but wouldn’t fit in my hive entrance, as I use migratory bottoms that create a 3/8″ entrance.

 Some beekeepers have built electric evaporators using diesel engine glow plugs/igniters.